 Skill in asking the right questions has set Sarah apart in her career.
 Her inquisitiveness and relational skill create space for people and organizations to become deeply curious, laying the groundwork for change.
 Curiosity can begin to break away at outdated systems that cause harm, it can allow for vulnerability and growth, and it can help us imagine our very best future and determine what it will take to get there.

-Sarah's Master’s degree in Advocacy and Political Leadership (MAPL) connected her fundraising work to policies and systems and began her study of the impacts of privilege and power --her own and others'.
-A past student of Donor-Centric Fundraising and current learner of Community-Centric Fundraising, she eagerly collaborates to learn, implement and grow in this exciting movement.
+Sarah's Master’s degree in Advocacy and Political Leadership (MAPL) connected her fundraising work to policies and systems and deepened her inquiry into the impacts of privilege and power --her own and others'.